 WordPress provides users with a framework that is extremely flexible and scalable, making it almost infinitely extensible.
 One of the core principles of the WordPress philosophy (apart from developing it as an Open Source project), is to keep the core code as light and fast as possible while providing a rich framework that allows the growing community of WordPress software developers and web designers to keep expanding what WordPress can do with applications that enhance its core functionality (called Plugins) and flexible web design templates (called Themes) that allow you to instantly change the look and feel of your entire website in just a few mouse clicks.

 What all of this means, is that you don’t have to spend thousands of dollars on web development and web design costs.
-You can start building a web presence with a basic, simple WordPress site, and then get it to do almost anything you want by adding a few of the tens of thousands of WordPress plugins available, or change the look of your website as often as you want with WordPress Themes.
+You can start building a web presence with a basic, simple WordPress site, and then get almost anything you want done by adding a few of the tens of thousands of WordPress plugins available, or completely change the design of your website as often as you like with WordPress Themes.

 With plugins, for example, you can add e-commerce, social-media sharing buttons, SEO optimization, integrate your visitors’ Facebook comments, make your site fully optimized for mobile devices, add custom videos and audio players, add newsletter forms and surveys, animated graphics and fading image galleries, make your pages printable, add sitemaps for visitors and search engines, block spam, and much, much more.
 And best of all, you can expand your WordPress site with thousands of plugins that will cost you absolutely nothing to download!

 This is the same with WordPress Themes.
 You can choose the look of your site from thousands of professionally designed themes that are available at no cost to you.